 Biology KS3 & KS4: Skin - defend and protect

-A close-up look under your skin, focusing on two key features of the skin - protecting the body from pathogens, and stopping the body from drying out.
+This short film provides a close-up look under your skin, focusing on two key functions of the skin - protecting the body from pathogens, and stopping the body from drying out.

-The clip features close up image of bacteria and macrophages, as well as sebum secretion.
+The video shows close up images of bacteria and macrophages, as well as sebum secretion.

 How can they keep water in and invaders out?
 What properties would their materials need to have?

 They could also investigate the part skin plays in homeostasis, concentrating on the regulation of temperature and water.

 Skin could be studied as a sensory organ and practical investigation could be carried out into the density of touch receptors in different parts of the body.

 This short film will be relevant for teaching biology at KS3 and KS4/GCSE in England, Wales and Northern Ireland and National 4/5 in Scotland.
 Appears in AQA, OCR, EDEXCEL, CCEA, WJEC, SQA